Get all the latest data for Guatemala

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Registro General de la Propiedad (RGP) It is Guatemala's official land and property registry.
-We used it to explain how ownership is recorded and verified.
-We built our title verification checklist around the registry's role as the single source of truth.
+Registro General de la Propiedad It is Guatemala’s official land registry.
+We used it for title registration, ownership records and encumbrance checks.
+We treated registration as the core proof of ownership.